TUdby/RSA-Educational/README.md

  <img src="imgs/9.
 RSAwithCRT/DecryptionFunction.png">
 </p>

-So the decryption algorithm using CRT can be shown in the diagram below.
+The decryption algorithm using CRT can be shown in the diagram below.
 We take our encrypted number h, pass it into the Delta function, pass the ordered pair into the decryption function, then pass that ordered pair into Delta Inverse.
 This gives the same answer as though we had taken h to the basic